SyncloudAi/CLI/README.md

 🍎 macOS / 🐧 Linux

-curl -fsSL get.syncloud.ai | bash
+curl -fsSL get.syncloud.ai/sh | bash

 If Terraform or AWS CLI are not installed, the installer will prompt you to install them automatically.